-Custom frames can be used to extend management frames as well as to transmit other specific high-priority services.
+Custom frames are management frames, which can be used to extend management frames to transmit other specific high-priority information.
+The frame body of custom frames are TLV frame which length is variable.
+The SICH and CCH information can be transmitted not only by SICH and CCH channel, but also by custom frames for further assurance.

-When it is used as an independent management frame, it can be used to transmit authentication related messages.
-When the subtype of management frame is: 11101.
-The related TLV types are defined as follows:
+The subtype of custom frames is: 11101, which is indicated in section 1.5.1.2.3.

+The related TLV types are defined in Table 37:

+Table 37

+The related TLV types of custom frames